rholder/moar-concurrent/README.md

 Javadoc can be found [here](http://rholder.github.com/moar-concurrent/).

 ##License
-The guava-retrying module is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).
+The moar-concurrent module is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).